christiebelle/BlackDeathAPI/README.md

 Run PORT=3001 node bin/www

-Then cross over into the React App and run npm start
+Then cross over into the React App and run NPM start